-With multibillion dollar asbestos liabilities looming, many companies chose to file for bankruptcy to help defer the uncertain, yet steadily rising, costs of legal compensation.
+With multibillion-dollar liabilities looming, many companies chose to file for bankruptcy to help defer the uncertain, yet steadily rising, costs of legal compensation.
 The U.S. government estimates that more than 100 companies filed for bankruptcy because of asbestos litigation, including industry giants like National Gypsum, Dana Corporation and EaglePicher Industries.

-As part of their reorganization plans, companies often create asbestos personal injury trusts.
-Forming a trust prevents claimants injured by asbestos from taking a company to court, designating the trust as the company’s only source for providing compensation.
-Bankrupt companies funnel their remaining assets into these trusts to fund current and future asbestos liabilities.
+As part of their reorganization plans, companies often create personal injury trusts.
+Forming a trust prevents claimants from taking a company to court, designating the trust as the company’s only source for providing compensation.
+Bankrupt companies funnel their remaining assets into these trusts to fund current and future liabilities.

-Since Johns Manville created the first asbestos trust in 1987, nearly every major asbestos manufacturer has declared bankruptcy and established a personal injury trust.
-By 2011, asbestos trusts awarded a total of $17.5 billion.
+Since Johns Manville created the first trust in 1987, nearly every major asbestos manufacturer has declared bankruptcy and established a personal injury trust.
+By 2011, these trusts had awarded a total of $17.5 billion.
 Some of the largest trusts include:

 |Company||Funding for Claims|